Jean-Delfino/Simple-Reuse/README.md

 * DefaultProcGeneration: Given a chance of every possible event, give you which event “Proc” (was generated randomly), but, this has a control method, which makes the most random “popular” events have less chances to be generated in the next “batch”.
-This, makes the generation more balanced.
+This makes the generation more balanced.

 ### UtilRandom